TerrenceHung/CSCD27-F16/assignments/02/VAGRANT.md

 vagrant@gateway:~$ sh /vagrant/gateway/setup.sh
 ```

-## Reset all VMs and/or Reset Vagrant
+## Reset all VMs, Reset Vagrant and Reset VirtualBox

 If something goes wrong with vagrant you can either reset all VMs and/or re-initialized vagrant.